0xchase/HACS408E/content/labs/week-04/lab-1/index.md

 #### Getting Program Information

-Set another breakpoint at the `printf` function and use the `cont` command to continue execution until the program enters that function.
+Set another breakpoint at the `printf` function and use the `continue` command to continue execution until the program enters that function.

 ```
 (gdb) break printf
-(gdb) cont
+(gdb) continue
 ```

 Once there, let's use the `info` command to learn a bunch of stuff about the